makerdao/sai/README.md

-   cupi            get the last cup id cups            list your cups draw            issue the specified amount of sai stablecoins exit            sell SKR free            remove excess SKR collateral from a cup give            transfer ownership of a cup help            print help about sai(1) or one of its subcommands join            buy SKR jump            redeem sai and SKR for gems (settlement mode only) lock            post additional SKR collateral to a cup mark            update the tag
+   cupi            get the last cup id cups            list your cups draw            issue the specified amount of sai stablecoins exit            sell SKR for gems free            remove excess SKR collateral from a cup give            transfer ownership of a cup help            print help about sai(1) or one of its subcommands join            buy SKR for gems jump            redeem sai and SKR for gems (settlement mode only) lock            post additional SKR collateral to a cup mark            update the tag